Contract Allied Health Services

 We are working closely with our residential partner organisations and will support them in the anticipated changes in the medium term.

-If you would like to talk about these changes, even if you don’t partner with us, contact us to organise a time to chat with our Director Scott Lynch.
+If you would like to talk about these changes, even if you don’t partner with us, contact us to organise a time to chat!

 Does Community Therapy ever help form boards or take part in committee meetings?